Delivering Happiness: A Path to Profits, Passion, and Purpose

 How I discovered the book

-You might all know that I am interested in landing myself a job at Automattic, the company behind WordPress.com, WooCommerce, Jetpack, etc. Few months back, when I was looking at their ‘Work with Us’ page, I was intrigued by the job description for Happiness Engineer.
-After reading through it carefully, I decided that I should apply to become a Happiness Engineer once my college days are over.
+Once upon a time, when I was too deep in WordPress I wanted to join Automattic, the company behind WordPress.com, WooCommerce, Jetpack, etc. At that time, when I was looking at their ‘Work with Us‘ page, I was intrigued by their job description for Happiness Engineer.
+After reading through it carefully, I decided that I wanted to become one.

-On that page I came across the book Delivering Happiness: A Path to Profits, Passion, and Purpose by Tony Hsieh, the CEO of the online shoe and clothing shop Zappos.
-Fast forward a few months and now, when the price was within the amount I had in my Amazon Pay balance, I placed the order.
+On that page, I came across the book – Delivering Happiness: A Path to Profits, Passion, and Purpose by Tony Hsieh, the CEO of the online shoe and clothing shop Zappos.

-Got the book delivered to me six days ago and only yesterday I got some time to push myself to start reading it.
-To be honest, it is one of the best books I’ve ever read on business, startups and entrepreneurship.
-Tony Hsieh reiterates why it is very important for a successful company to be customer centric and have a healthy company culture.
+To be honest, it was one of the best books I’ve ever read on business, startups, and entrepreneurship.
+Tony Hsieh reiterates why it is very important for a successful company to be customer-centric and have a healthy company culture at all times.

-In the first section, Tony describes how his life started – being born and raised in an Asian family where getting good marks, being talented and getting into a good college was all that mattered the most.
-Also, it was at that time when he realized his interest in making money out of business.
+In the first section, Tony describes how his life started – born and raised in an Asian family where getting good marks, being talented, and getting into a good college were all that mattered the most.
+Also, it was at that time that he realized his interest in making money out of business.

 Later as he graduated from Harvard University and got a job at Oracle, he understood that it was not for him and he quit.
 Then along with one of his friends (Sanjay Madan), he built LinkExchange – a popular internet advertising cooperative, similar in function to a web ring, originally known as Internet Link Exchange or ILE.
 Later it was acquired by Microsoft for US$265 million.

-Tony and his friends kept inspiring their employees, defined Zappos’s core values and cultivated the culture book.
-Moreover, their customer service is what helped them to grow on to become one of the most successful e-commerce stores at that time.
-What was different from Zappos and other similar companies is that, they treated everyone like a family – customers, employees, buyers and vendors alike.
+Tony and his friends kept inspiring their employees, defined Zappos’s core values, and cultivated the culture book.
+Moreover, their customer service is what helped them to grow to become one of the most successful e-commerce stores at that time.
+What was different from Zappos and other similar companies is that they treated everyone like a family – customers, employees, buyers, and vendors alike.

 Here are the ten core values at Zappos –